 It’s 1854 and colliers from Whitehaven and Brierley Hill are emigrating to work for the Hudson’s Bay Company opening up the mines in Colville on Vancouver Island off the West coast of Canada.
 Their journey from Whitehaven via Liverpool takes over 6 months and includes travelling around The Horn in winter stopping only once in Honolulu for supplies.
 Conditions, especially in steerage, are very difficult; there are births and deaths along the way yet they manage and begin new lives in Canada.
 Some of them fall in love along the way, others have to face up to demons they thought they’d left behind and honour pacts made years ago.

 This novel is based upon a journey made by my forebears.
-It is a work of faction – fiction based on fact.
-I have used family papers, information from the original log book and other papers.
-The story was told to me by my Canadian mother as part of my heritage, but it is not about my family.
-I have changed the name of the ship and taken some liberties with Whitehaven, Liverpool and Colville.
+It’s a work of faction – fiction based on fact.
+I’ve used family papers, information from the original log book and other papers.
+The story was told to me by my Canadian mother as part of my heritage, but it’s not about my family.
+I’ve changed the name of the ship and taken some liberties with Whitehaven, Liverpool and Colville.